 Acquire University approval and the verification stamp (if needed) before publishing.

 Approvals and their digital display stamps are usually valid for only a semester and apply only to the submitted marketing material.
-An Advertising & Marketing Assistant will contact you within two business days.
-Please include the following information in your submission using the Approval Submission Form:
+Please use Design Conductor to get create your poster and to get approval.

 - PDF of your poster.